apphow/SecondsAndMinutesAndHours/README.md

 * Validate that it is >= 0, and return "Invalid value" if it is not true.

-* If it is valid, then calculate how many minutes are in the seconds value and then call the other overloadded method passing the correct minutes and seconds calculated so that it can calculate correctly
+* If it is valid, then calculate how many minutes are in the seconds value and then call the other overloaded method passing the correct minutes and seconds calculated so that it can calculate correctly

 * Call both methods to print values to the console.